The Land Below The Wind, Sabah Malaysian Borneo

 Gomantong Caves, made famous by the edible bird nests of swiftlets living in the limestone cave system on the north-east side of Borneo have made this area incredibly valuable and world famous.

-World famous Sipadan Island can be Scuba dived subject to permits from Sipadan – Kapalai Resort & SMART.
-Lankayan Resort & Turtle island offer very different experiences for snorkeling, some diving and with a bit of luck turtle nesting and hatchings.
+World famous Sipadan Island can be scuba dived subject to permits from Sipadan – Kapalai Resort & SMART.
+Lankayan Resort & Turtle Island offer very different experiences for snorkelling, some diving and with a bit of luck turtle nesting and hatchings.

 Independent travel is fairly straightforward and very safe.
 People are very helpful, so don’t be put off by stories of Headhunters and Pirates.

 The comfortable, air-conditioned long-distance coaches run frequently from KK to Tawau via Sandakan and stop at all major towns where you can get smaller minibuses to take you further.
 The buses and coaches usually run when full so timetables are generally only a rough guide, but if you wait at a main road, one will soon pass by.